Masada (wrestler): Xtreme Pro Wrestling

 Masada joined the revived Xtreme Pro Wrestling in 2021, competing at their Rebirth event on November 7, 2021.
 In a tournament to crown a new XPW World Heavyweight Champion, Masada defeated Rhino in the quarterfinals, but lost to Willie Mack in the semifinals.
 Masada participated in the 16-person King of the Deathmatch tournament at Killafornia on April 9, 2022.
 Masada defeated Lucky 13, Pagano and Big f'n Joe, but ultimately lost to SHLAK in the final to determine a new XPW King of the Deathmatch Champion.
 On June 25, 2022, Masada defeated Extremo at Beautiful Disaster.
-On August 13, 2022, Masada won the XPW World Heavyweight Championship at Night of Reckoning in a three-way dance with Brian Cage and Willie Mack.
+On August 13, 2022, Masada won the XPW World Heavyweight Championship at Night of Reckoning in a three-way dance with Brian Cage and Willie Mack before defending it against the likes of Vampiro, Willie Mack, Drake Younger, and others before losing it to Alex Colon.